Parameters

 Location

-When a user shares a location, the action will receive a collection of locations:
+When a user sends a location to the bot, the code action receives a collection of locations.

 if(Array.isArray(payload.params.location)) {